 It is possible that your financial aid may go up or down if you qualify for need-based financial assistance.
-You need to apply for financial aid each academic year because the information that we use to calculate your eligibility for assistance may vary from year to year.
+You need to apply for financial aid each academic year because the information that is used to calculate your eligibility may vary from year to year.